Warning issued for energy drink ingredient that elevates risk of blood cancer

-Popular energy drink ingredient — includes Red Bull and Celsius — elevates risk of blood cancer, researchers say
+Warning issued for common energy drink ingredient that elevates risk of blood cancer

 Researchers at the University of Rochester’s Wilmot Cancer Institute found that taurine, an ingredient in energy drinks like Red Bull and Celsius, could increase the risk of blood cancers